StephenCleary/ArcDb/doc/storage-engine/storage-engine-api.md

 Nothing above the Storage Engine has any concept of Folios or metadata (except the reserved section in the database header).
 However, the Backup and Validate operations do operate on Folios.

-LPNs are 64-bit unsigned integers.
+LPNs are 32-bit unsigned integers, with `0` as an invalid LPN value.

 # Fail-Fast